 (iii) New England French

-New England French is a type of French spoken in the New England area of the USA.
-It is derived from Canadian French because it was spoken by French Canadians who relocated to New England during the Grande Hémorragie.
+New England French is a variety of French spoken in New England, USA.
+It is derived from Canadian French, spoken by French Canadians who relocated to New England during the Grande Hémorragie.

 This French is integrated into the vocabulary of Quebecois French, with some influence from English.
 It has unique terms and expressions not found in Standard French.

 Many descendants of French-Canadian immigrants no longer speak French fluently.
 This led to a decrease in the number of speakers of New England French.
-Despite its decline, it keeps cultural importance to some extent.
+Despite its decline, it retains some cultural importance.

 (iv) Louisiana French

 They are spoken in the USA state of Louisiana, particularly in areas such as Cajun Country (Acadiana) and New Orleans.
-Communities with French heritage use this variant, which has grown.
+Communities of French heritage use this variant, which has become more prevalent.

-Pronunciation has distinct vowel sounds and intonation patterns, with some features like Acadian French.
-It has unique words and phrases, influenced by Louisiana’s multicultural heritage and Creole influences.
+Pronunciation features distinct vowel sounds and intonation patterns, as in Acadian French.
+It features unique words and phrases shaped by Louisiana’s multicultural heritage and Creole influences.

 People often use language labels to refer to ethnic groups.
-For example, Cajuns might call their language “Cajun French,” even though it is Louisiana Creole.
-Not all Creoles speak Louisiana Creole; some talk to Louisiana French.
+For example, Cajuns may refer to their language as “Cajun French,” even though it is Louisiana Creole.
+Not all Creoles speak Louisiana Creole; some speak Louisiana French.

 (v) Missouri French